phillipbarron/asset-store-aggregate/README.md

 * Add index to db ```db.assets.createIndex( { "assetId": 1 }, { unique: true } )```
 * Add Model for Optimo asset (Can we not care and just return an JValue?)
 * Fix all the tests I broke
+* Stop using default port in Docker containers to avoid conflict with services running on host

 ### Whitelisting